Table of Contents

 4. Sebastián Barajas – Founder & CEO Ubiqum Code Academy

 There we introduced our new service: Apium Academy and explained why we decided to launch it.
-Basically, as there is currently a problem of finding a high qualified developer for a reasonable price, a lot of startups and big enterprises were asking Apiumhub for a training opportunity.
-And with the objective of not just getting the talent, but growing it and scale it, we launched our own “Academy”.
-With the help of our renowned software architect Christian Ciceri and other high qualified experts from our team, Apiumhub gives personalized training, theoretical and practical tasks based on real projects, ensuring their clients have talents that they need.
+Basically, as there is currently a problem of finding a highly qualified developer for a reasonable price, a lot of startups and big enterprises were asking Apiumhub for a training opportunity.
+And with the objective of not just getting the talent, but growing it and scaling it, we launched our own “Academy”.
+With the help of our renowned software architect Christian Ciceri and other highly qualified experts from our team, Apiumhub gives personalized training, and theoretical and practical tasks based on real projects, ensuring their clients have talents that they need.

 I really liked the event, all speakers were really involved in this field and the panel discussion generated a lot of interesting topics, also it made me think a lot about this topic and I decided to write this article, sharing my opinion about this topic.

 For me, it is clear that technology will play a central role in our lives, therefore the education material and the education methods should be changed.
-Let’s see how the future of technology in education will look like and what possibilities do we have nowadays.
+Let’s see what the future of technology in education will look like and what possibilities we have nowadays.

 Future of technology in education: statistics & facts

-Let me share with you some interesting facts about future of technology in education:
+Let me share with you some interesting facts about the future of technology in education:

 Research by the World Economic Forum estimates that 65% of children entering primary school will find themselves in occupations that today do not exist.
 Isn’t it scary?